Thoericht/llm-sustainability-analysis/README.md

 - BERTopic
 - UMAP dimensionality reduction

 ## Machine Learning Modeling

-Prediction models were developed to analyze which features contribute to efficient LLM behavior.
+A binary classification approach was used to predict whether an LLM response contains a detected refusal pattern.

-Three feature configurations were compared:
+Three feature configurations were evaluated:

 ### Model v01: Structural Features